 Every 6 months or min once a year shorten all halyards, reefing lines and swing wing lines by min 25 cm.
 After some years turn them around.

-Running rigging and water stays we recommend to change every 5 years using the same quality of products.
+Standing and running rigging and water stays we recommend to change every 10 years using the same quality of products.